 “…a cheap gift or one that is cheap relative to the giver’s means, removes conditions of sacrifice and luxury.” – Russell W. Belk, The Perfect Gift

 Selecting a pricier, customized luxury corporate gift versus a more generic item helps convey your regard for the recipient’s status in your company – whether as a VIP customer, CEO, high-ranking employee, board member or other company stakeholder – which is exactly the point of such a gift.
 Nonetheless, the luxury corporate gifting needs of a Fortune 500 are going to differ quite a bit from those of a startup.
 The price of a gift you give a lower ranking employee should certainly also differ from that of a present bestowed to a CEO.

 While the price of high end corporate gifting always reflect your company’s overall success and net worth – as well as the importance of the giftee to your organization – you also want to avoid gifting an item that is excessively high in value.
 In fact, sending an expensive corporate gift to a client who is unable to keep the gift due to their organization’s business ethics policies is something that should be avoided at all costs.
 Most corporate HR departments map out corporate gifting budgets and policies – including spending limits – for both internal and external gifts.
 According to Emily Post’s Business Etiquette, “Be sure to follow your own company rules AND check with the HR department at the intended recipient’s company first.”

 High End Corporate Gifting Made Easier

-For additional luxury corporate gift ideas, check out our article on High End Promotional Products, fill out the form below, or contact us for help making high end corporate gifting a bit easier with assistance on selecting the best high end corporate gifts in your price range.
+For additional luxury corporate gift ideas, check out our article on High End Promotional Products, fill out the form below, or contact us for assistance with selecting the best high end corporate gifts in your price range.